Aaron Coleman: Kansas House of Representatives

+Elections

 In 2020, Coleman defeated seven-term incumbent Stan Frownfelter in a Democratic primary in Kansas House of Representatives District 37.
 The victory was considered an upset.
 Coleman, then 19 years of age, won by just 14 votes.
+The district covers the Turner neighborhood and parts of the Argentine and Armourdale neighborhoods of Kansas City in Wyandotte County, Kansas.

 After Coleman admitted to online bullying, blackmail and revenge porn, Frownfelter announced he would run a write-in campaign against Coleman.
 Coleman initially dropped out of the race, but later reversed his decision.
 Democratic House Minority Leader Tom Sawyer, supported Frownfelter's write-in campaign, as did Democratic Governor Laura Kelly.
 Another candidate, Kristina Smith, a paralegal and treasurer of the Wyandotte County Republican Party, also pursued a write-in campaign.
 The Kansas Young Democrats endorsed Frownfelter and condemned Coleman.

 In August 2020, Coleman told former Republican state lawmaker John Whitmer that he would "laugh and giggle when you get COVID and die".
 Coleman claimed Whitmer was repeating anti-mask “conspiracy theories”.

 Coleman ran on a platform of women's rights (specifically, access to contraceptives and abortion services, as well as equal pay), tuition-free public college, defunding the police, Medicare for all, legalizing cannabis, and the Green New Deal.

-Coleman won the general election to the Kansas House of Representatives on November 3, 2020 at the age of 20.
+Coleman won the general election to the Kansas House of Representatives on November 3, 2020 at the age of 20, garnering 66% of the vote against two write-in candidates, including Frownfelter.

 In November 2020, Coleman tweeted that he would "call out a hit" on Kansas Governor Laura Kelly, and predicted she would face an "extremely bloody" Democratic primary in 2022.
 Coleman said that his tweet was not a call for physical violence against the governor, but an expression of his belief that Kelly's moderate political positions did not appeal to him or the party's left wing; he self-identifies as a democratic socialist.
 In response, Sawyer and state Democratic chair Vicki Hiatt stated that Democrats in the House would file a complaint against Coleman when he was sworn in and work for the two-thirds vote required to remove him from office.
-Seven recently-elected female Democratic state legislators signed a December 21, 2020, letter calling on Coleman to resign before taking office.
+Seven recently elected female Democratic state legislators signed a December 21, 2020, letter calling on Coleman to resign before taking office.